Pakistan Floods 2025

 Latest Flood Updates Across the Pakistan

-- 🚨 August 15–17: A series of heavy downpours causes flash floods and cloudbursts that kill hundreds of people in the northwestern Khyber Pakhtunkhwa province, with the Buner district being one of the worst-hit areas.
+- 🚨 August 15–17: A series of heavy downpours causes flash floods and cloudbursts in northwestern Khyber Pakhtunkhwa, with the Buner district among the worst-hit.
+Hundreds lose their lives, and hundreds more are injured or missing.

-- 🚨 Late August: India releases water from its dams into the Sutlej, Ravi, and Chenab rivers, leading to "exceptionally high" flood levels in Pakistan's Punjab province and prompting mass evacuations.
+- 🚨 Late August 2025: India releases water from dams into the Sutlej, Ravi, and Chenab rivers, causing exceptionally high flood levels in Punjab.
+Mass evacuations are carried out in multiple districts, and thousands of homes are submerged.

 What Flood Affected Families Need Most